VK/RcCat/car_firmware/src/ControllerStates/README.md

      external = 5
      };
 ```
-Depending on the status of the `RcCat::Controller`, either the commands from the remote control are passed (ddriveirectly or modified) to the steering servo or the speed controller, or the control of the car is completely taken over by the `RcCat::Controller`.
+Depending on the status of the `RcCat::Controller`, either the commands from the remote control are passed (directly or modified) to the steering servo or the speed controller, or the control of the car is completely taken over by the `RcCat::Controller`.
 Below is a minimalistic overview of the different drive states.

 ## Normal